jsiek/deduce/doc/Reference.md

 ```

 Functions are created with a λ expression.
 Their syntax starts with
-λ, followed by parameter names, then the body of the function enclosed
+λ, followed by parameter names and their types, then the body of the
-in braces.
-For example, the following defines a function for
+function enclosed in braces.
+For example, the following defines a
-computing the area of a rectangle.
+function for computing the area of a rectangle.

 <!-- {.deduce #function_term_example} -->
 ```
 define area = λ h:Nat, w:Nat { h * w }
 ```

-The type of a function starts with `fn`, followed by the
-parameter types, then `->`, and finally the return type.

 To call a function, apply it to the appropriate number and type of
 arguments.